 You can make wine and cheese pairings with ease when you understand a few basics.
 Take a look at these 7 tips on which wines pair best with what cheese and

-Add a cheese board or charcuterie plate to your next party or holiday get together.
-It makes an easy appetizer to serve as guests arrive or can be enjoyed as the dessert course.
+Add a cheese board or charcuterie plate to your next party or holiday get-together.
+It makes an easy appetizer to serve as guests arrive or can be enjoyed as a dessert course.

 7 Tips for Wine Cheese Pairings

-1. Pair a harder, aged cheese with a bold red wines
+1. Pair a harder, aged cheese with bold red wines

 2. Match your wine and cheese intensity.

-Bolder cheeses are best paired with a full to medium bodied red wine.
-Funky cheeses like blue cheese is best with a sweeter wine like a Port or a Moscato.
-Softer cheeses like a goat cheese or mozzarella do very well with a sweeter or less robust wine like a chardonnay or Sauvignon Blanc.
+Bolder cheeses are best paired with a full to medium-bodied red wine.
+Funky cheeses like blue cheese are best with a sweeter wine like a Port or a Moscato.
+Softer cheeses like goat cheese or mozzarella do very well with a sweeter or less robust wine like a chardonnay or Sauvignon Blanc.

 3. When in doubt, choose items from the same region.